caroline495/JS_project/README.md

 ## Background

-TheMetHighlights project is a data visualization of the artworks in The Metropolitan Museum of Art in New York City, focusing on the highlights of the collection.
-The highlights of the Met's collection are divided into 6 time periods, which can be dynamically selected and then explored further by the user.
-For each time period, TheMetHighlights will show a snapshot which contains information on the top artists (by works produced) in each time period of the collection, the top years (by works produced in that year), as well as selected works during that time period.
+TheMetHighlights project is a data visualization of the artworks in The Metropolitan Museum of Art in New York City, providing a snapshot of different time periods in art history.
+The Met's collection is divided into 6 time periods, which can be selected and then explored by the user.
+For each time period, TheMetHighlights will show a snapshot which contains information on the share of highlights vs. non-highlights and the top named artists/attributors (by works produced) in each time period of the Met's collection, as well as show selected works.

 ## Functionality & MVPs